Loire Valley wine tasting and a three castle tour from Paris

 Visit three enchanting Loire Valley châteaux paired with a Loire wine tasting.
 All admissions, lunch, and wine tasting included.

 Tour runs every day except Sunday.
 Daily castle schedules below.

 Loire Valley Wine and Castle Tour Itinerary

-Depart Paris via high-speed rail in the morning headed toward the city of Tours.
-An hour later you'll be over 145 miles away in the heart of the Loire Valley!
-Upon arrival you'll proceed to the Tourist Office of Tours where you'll meet our guide and begin an enchanting day discovering the Loire Valley's wonderful castles.
+Depart Paris via high-speed rail in the morning, bound for the city of Tours.
+An hour later, you’ll be over 145 miles away in the heart of the Loire Valley!
+Upon arrival, you’ll proceed to the Tourist Office of Tours to meet your guide and begin a well-paced day discovering the Loire Valley’s wonderful castles.

 You’ll return to Paris via the Tours rail station in the early evening and be back in Paris in time for a late dinner in the lively Montparnasse area.

 The schedule of castles visited rotates each day.